shahadul878/woo-reorder-reminder/README.md

-# Easy WooCommerce Re-Order Reminder
+# Easy Re-Order Reminder for WooCommerce

 Automatically remind customers to re-order previously purchased products after a defined time period.

 ## Description

-Easy WooCommerce Re-Order Reminder is a WooCommerce extension that helps you increase repeat sales by automatically sending reminder emails to customers who haven't reordered products within a specified time frame.
+Easy Re-Order Reminder for WooCommerce is a WooCommerce extension that helps you increase repeat sales by automatically sending reminder emails to customers who haven't reordered products within a specified time frame.

 ### Features